kassaaaaa/sg-kassandra/docs/fase-2-plan/PRD.md

 #### 1. Customer Journey (Guest Booking)

 *   **Backbone:** Discover & Start Booking → Find a Lesson → Book a Lesson → Manage Booking → Attend Lesson.
 *   **Optimized Flow:** The user arrives on the site and immediately sets search parameters to see available lessons.
 They select a slot and review a summary.
 Only at the final confirmation step are they asked to enter contact info and accept policies.
-After booking, the confirmation page offers a one-click option to create an account, pre-filling their details for future use.
-All confirmations and notifications are handled via email and SMS.
+After booking, all confirmations and notifications are handled via email and SMS.

 #### 2. Instructor Journey